 It would help if you looked out for the following mobile security vulnerabilities in your newly built app:

-5. Protect your app from all kind of attackers and penetration
+5. Protect your app from all kinds of attackers and penetration

 It’s not only the healthcare techniques that have become more advanced.
 It’s also the techniques of hackers and malicious attackers that are improving day by day.